per2jensen/dt-on-ubuntu/README.md

     chmod u+x install_in_vm.sh
     ./install_in_vm.sh

     If you have an old VM lying around and want to start from a fresh, do this.

     multipass stop   ubuntu2204-DTcompile
     multipass delete ubuntu2204-DTcompile
     multipass purge

+# Experimental compile of DT 4.0.0 on Ubuntu 20.04
+    I have added an experimental DT 4.0.0 to Ubuntu 20.04

+    Issues:
+     - Lua support missing, 20.04 does not satisfy DT4
+     - .heif support probably missing
+     - exiv2 support a bit flaky ("no support for ISOBMFF files (CR3, AVIF, HEIF)"

 ## Build on your machine